 It can also spoil the ribs, giving them a slimy, sticky texture and offensive odor.
 The ribs may also change color from pink to brown and develop moldy patches in various places.

 What are the possible dangers of uneven thawing?

 Uneven thawing can promote the multiplication and growth of bacteria like salmonella, staphylococcus, campylobacter, and E. coli, which can cause severe illnesses like gastrointestinal discomfort, abdominal pain, and vomiting if consumed.

 Illnesses can manifest in the body in as little as 20 minutes or remain dormant for up to 6 weeks before manifesting in the body.

 How do you defrost meat overnight?

 The easiest approach to securely defrost meat is to plan ahead of time.
 Place it on a dish in the refrigerator overnight to defrost.
 You’ll be ready to cook the next day.
 Meat should never be kept at room temperature for longer than two hours.

-Defrosting your ribs may appear to be a simple process, but it can have a significant impact on the quality of your ribs when cooked.
-If you know you’ll be smoking, grilling, or cooking your ribs in any other way, move them from the freezer to the fridge a few days ahead of time to give them plenty of time to thaw.
+Defrosting your ribs may appear to be a simple process, but it can significantly impact the quality of your ribs when cooked.
+If you know you’ll be smoking, grilling, or cooking your ribs any other way, move them from the freezer to the fridge for a few days to give them plenty of time to thaw.